Impacts of Divorce Cost on Business Productivity

 - Non-Productivity: Going through a difficult divorce is one of the most stressful things that a person can go through.
 This will naturally mean that the employee is less likely to be productive at work.
 They may lack focus using working hours to deal with the issues.

 - Increased Sick Leave: People going through a divorce or separation often get symptoms of depression.
 Theses include stress related headaches, fatigue and insomnia.
 Leading to requested level of sick leave increasing.

 - Increased Mistakes: The stress and possible depression that an employee goes through reduces the ability to function.
 It can impair judgment and job performance leading to injuries, mistakes, and accidents.

 - Resigning: Employees leave jobs as a result of divorce or separation.
 Not only is there a risk of losing a valued member of staff but the addition cost of hiring a new team member can be very burdensome.
-For a small business, losing just one member of staff, even for a short amount of time, can have a huge impact on productivity, and on the other people that work there.”
+For a small business, losing one member of staff, even for a short amount of time, has a huge impact on productivity, and on the other people that work there.”

 How Employers Can Support Divorcing Employees

 It is a fact that divorce affects productivity and effectiveness subsequently it’s an issue businesses really cannot afford to ignore.

 There are several things HR departments can do to minimise individual distress and workplace disruption.
 Here are some tips on how you achieve this: